 Dear Parents and Carers,

-Several adults will be working in year 5 this year.
+Several adults will be continuing to work in year 5 this year.

 Mrs Keyte- Monday to Thursday